kevinamiri/maila/src/pages/index.en.md

   link: "/app"
   header: "An affordable, yet powerful AI copywriting platform"
   caption: "Maila offers a cost-effective plan that allows its users to generate up to 50K characters (~ 10,000 words) per month free of cost, across various domains and contexts.
 In case the monthly usage exceeds 50K characters, users can opt for the monthly premium plan to continue generating content as per their needs."
-  cta: "Do you have a special case?"
+  cta: "Do you want to generate more content?"
   cta_link: "/contact"
   cta_button: "Contact us"
-  cta_caption: "Let’s talk about your specific requirements and see how we can help you."
+  cta_caption: "* To mitigate the risk of misuse, a limit of 4 generations per minute and 50 generations per hour was applied to all plans."

 plans:
   - free: